Cameron Bailey

 Cameron Bailey is a Canadian film critic and festival programmer, who is the CEO of the Toronto International Film Festival (TIFF).

+In August 2025, during his tenure as CEO, TIFF made the contentious decision to rescind its invitation to screen the documentary The Road Between Us: The Ultimate Rescue, citing legal clearance requirements for footage, including material filmed by Hamas during the 7 October 2023 attacks.
+However, the film was later reinvited to the festival.

 Biography

 Born in London, England to parents from Barbados, he spent his early childhood in St. James, Barbados, before moving to Canada with his family at the age of eight.
 Educated at the University of Western Ontario, he worked as a film reviewer for Now, Canada AM, CBC Radio One, Take One and other publications before joining the Toronto International Film Festival as a programmer.

 He also co-wrote the screenplay for the 1997 film The Planet of Junior Brown with Clement Virgo, and wrote and directed the short film Hotel Saudade.

 In 2012, Bailey was named artistic director of the Toronto International Film Festival.

 He participated in the 2015 edition of Canada Reads, where he advocated for Kim Thúy's novel Ru.
 Ru ultimately won the competition.

 In 2018, Bailey was promoted to the newly created position of artistic director and co-head of the Toronto International Film Festival.
 In 2021, following the resignation of co-head Joana Vicente, Bailey was named the festival's executive director.

-On November 30, 2021 Bailey was appointed Chief Executive Officer of TIFF after a 25 year career with the festival.
+On November 30, 2021, Bailey was made the Chief Executive Officer of TIFF after a 25 year career with the festival.

+In 2024, he was named as a recipient of the Black Legacy Awards for distinguished cultural achievements by Black Canadians.